-Freezer burns in fish occur as a result of dehydration due to overexposure to air in the freezer.
-Although it may appear unpleasant and lose its original flavor, freezer-burned fish is usually safe to eat so long as it has not reached its expiry date.
+Freezer burns in fish (and other foods) are a result of dehydration from air exposure where ice in the fish turns into water vapor instead of first melting and then evaporating.
+This affects its original flavor, texture, and appearance.
+However, freezer-burned fish is usually safe to eat so long as it has not reached its expiry date.

 You may not be able to fix fully a freezer-burned fish, but, you can use a cooking method that can re-hydrate it back and add herbs and spices to improve the flavor.